AbeSheikh92/python_final_project/README.md

 This preprocessing includes:
 * remove certain characters from the string ('\n', '>', '--')
 * tokenize the string into a list where each element contains one word from the string
-* removing punctuation
+* remove punctuation
-* removing stop words
+* remove stop words
 * remove single-character words/elements

 Certain hyper-parameters associated with the Word2Vec model are hard-coded, including: